sodonnel/data-factory/README.md

 If you can use JRuby, consider using Simple JDBC Oracle to interact with your database.
 If you cannot use JRuby, implementing your own database interface is simple.
 Create a class that handles creating a database connection, and implement the following three methods to run SQL statements on the database, and issue commits:

+    # should return an object that implements the each_array method
+    # below
     def execute_sql(statement, *binds)
     end